PersonRP7/collectors/README.md

     (Note, the file has to be called ```.env```.)
 ### Do not commit the secret key to version control! ###

+7. Create dockerized Postgres database:
+    ```docker compose up -d```

 Run migrations and create a local database.
-This will automatically create a local sqlite db:
+This will automatically create a local Postgres db:

     $ python3 manage.py migrate